 CATHEY MILL

-- A painting, dated to the late 1800s, by Nettie Vance Penland of the Cathey Mill is owned by Berry and Roseanna Rigdon.
+A painting of the Cathey Mill, dated to the late 1800s, is by Nettie Vance Penland and is owned by Berry and Roseanna Rigdon.
 The mill began operation in the 1840s.
-In addition to his milling duties, Colonel Cathey was a state legislator, farmer, post master, and mercantile operator in the mid-1800s.
+In addition to his milling duties, Colonel Cathey was a state legislator, farmer, postmaster, and mercantile operator in the mid-1800s.

 INMAN CHAPEL

-- A 1965 painting of Inman Chapel by F. Seymore was captured from a photograph given to the artist by the Reverend Hannah Jewett Powell.
+A 1965 painting of Inman Chapel by F. Seymore was captured from a photograph given to the artist by the Reverend Hannah Jewett Powell.
 The Reverend James Anderson Inman built the church which was dedicated in 1902.
+Inman Chapel was the first Universalist Church west of Durham, NC.
 During her tenure as pastor of the Universalist church (1921-1941) Powell became the first full-time female minister of a Universalist congregation in North Carolina; she initiated numerous social programs in Haywood County.

 LENOIR'S CREEK FARM

-- Award winning artist, Janice Swanger, captured the essence of Lenoir’s Creek Devon, Haywood County’s longest continuing farm (1807) with the county’s longest continuing herd of cattle (mid-1800s when Red Devon cattle were brought to the farm by second owner, Thomas Isaac Lenoir).
-Her colored pencil painting brilliantly captures all of the historic structures remaining on the farm as well as the large variety of animals.
+Award winning artist, Janice Swanger, captured the essence of Lenoir’s Creek Farm, Haywood County’s longest continuing farm (1807) with the county’s longest continuing herd of cattle (mid-1800s when Red Devon cattle were brought to the farm by second owner, Thomas Isaac Lenoir).
+Her colored pencil painting brilliantly captures all the historic structures remaining on the farm as well as the large variety of animals.

 OSBORNE FARM